Category: Morse Data News and Events

 - It invites shoppers – Provide a list of store locations, with options to call and get directions.
 Link to your responsive mobile website for shopping.
 Allow customers who buy online and pick up in the store to use the app to notify the store when they arrive and avoid longer wait times.

 Mobile apps can be worthwhile for some retailers.
-If you’re considering a mobile app for your business, use these tips to help shoppers use your app comfortably, and interact with your business whenever they can, where ever they are.
+If you’re considering a mobile app for your business, use these tips to help shoppers comfortably use your app, and interact with your business whenever they can, where ever they are.